Wally Bullington: Coaching career

 While coaching at ACU, Bullington coached Ove Johansson who kicked a world-record 69 yard field goal on October 16, 1976 at the homecoming game against East Texas State (now Texas A&M-Commerce).

 The Lone Star Conference inducted Bullington into its "Wall of Honor" in 1999 for his accomplishments as a player, coach, and administrator.

 Return to athletics

 In 2002, Bullington came out of retirement to serve as the interim athletic director at Abilene Christian, a position he had previously held.

 Death

-On July 20, 2018, Bullington passed away at the age of 87 following an illness.
+Bullington died in Abilene, Texas on July 20, 2018, at the age of 87.